 3 Tips for Optimizing Flexible Staff

 No matter how carefully you plan your core schedule, you can expect to make adjustments on the fly.
 This week may bring a spike in patient volume or acuity, or staff may be missing in action because of illness or rough weather.
+A flexible staff solution can help accommodate unforeseeable circumstances.

 As you make staffing adjustments, follow these tips to keep labor costs down and avoid unnecessary overtime or premium pay.